badzianga/pudel/README.md

 # Pudel

-Pudel (read as poodle) is a work-in-progress simple interpreted programming language written in C, based on the tree-walk interpreter.
+Pudel (read as poodle) is a simple interpreted programming language written in C, based on the tree-walk interpreter.
 It was created as a learning project to better understand how programming languages and interpreters work.

+This project is currently on hold due to increasing complexity caused by static typing combined with AST walker, however I may return to development after playing around with the VM.

-This project is inspired by ["Crafting Interpreters" by Robert Nystrom](https://craftinginterpreters.com/), but with own modifications, like static typing and more assignment operators.
+Pudel is inspired by `jlox` from ["Crafting Interpreters" by Robert Nystrom](https://craftinginterpreters.com/), but with own modifications, like static typing and more assignment operators.

 ## Features